Latest Quarterly Report

 3.5 Compliance Report

-Paragraph 18.1 of the Undertakings requires Arqiva to deliver an annual report to the Office of Fair Trading (now the Competition and Markets Authority) setting out steps taken to comply with the Undertakings plus details of any breaches or potential breaches and the steps taken to remedy them.
+Paragraph 18.1 of the Undertakings requires Arqiva to deliver an annual report to the Office of Fair Trading (now the Competition and Markets Authority), setting out steps taken to comply with the Undertakings plus details of any breaches or potential breaches and the steps taken to remedy them.

 3.6 The Undertakings

 The Adjudicator believes that the Undertakings, the Adjudication Scheme and Adjudication Rules are satisfactory at the present time and that no changes are needed.
+As required by the Undertakings, this will continue to be kept under review.

 3.7 Information Security Strategy